fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

 (if the condition is not `0`, push the first value, otherwise the second).

 ## Looping and branching
-WebAssembly supports loops but not the kind of loops you might be thinking about.
+WebAssembly supports loops, but not the kind of loops you might be thinking of.
 Take this code for example:
 ```wat
 (module
 	(func $fac (param $0 i32) (result i32) (local $acc i32)